Transfer of staff

-This section is designed to give you a brief overview of outsourcing as it relates to pension arrangements and to the Local Government Pension Scheme.
-Outsourcing members is a complex legal process largely governed by Transfer of Undertakings (Protection of Employment) Regulations 2006, the Local Government Pension Scheme Regulations, and Government directions and guidance.
-Human Resources and Payroll staff involved in an outsourcing exercise should refer any questions on how to proceed to your Manager who is expected to be familiar with the relevant legislation.
+This section is designed to give you a brief overview of outsourcing as it relates to pension arrangements and to the LGPS.
+Outsourcing members is a complex legal process largely governed by Transfer of Undertakings (Protection of Employment) Regulations 2006, the Local Government Pension Scheme Regulations, and government directions and guidance.
+HR and payroll staff involved in an outsourcing exercise should refer any questions on how to proceed to your manager who is expected to be familiar with the relevant legislation.

-The outsourcing Scheme Employer should ensure that the organisation to which staff are being transferred either becomes a Transferee Admission Body of the Shropshire County Pension Fund, in which case that organisation would become the new Scheme Employer of the transferred staff.
-Or offer the staff membership of a pension scheme which is ‘broadly comparable’ to or better than the Local Government Pension Scheme.
+The outsourcing scheme employer should make sure the organisation to which staff are being transferred, either becomes a transferee admission body of the Shropshire County Pension Fund, in which case that organisation would become the new scheme employer of the transferred staff.
+Or offer the staff membership of a pension scheme which is ‘broadly comparable’ to or better than the LGPS.

-As outlined in HM Treasury’s ‘A Fair Deal for Staff Pensions’ a Best Value Authority or other Public Sector employer must consider pensions right at the start of an outsourcing exercise.
-Pensions are a fundamental part of the reward package an employer gives to its staff, so if a Scheme Employer does not include pension arrangements in a tender document then a potential service provider, to which staff will transfer under TUPE, will not be able to submit a realistic bid to provide the service.
+As outlined in HM Treasury’s ‘A Fair Deal for Staff Pensions’ a best value authority or other public sector employer must consider pensions right at the start of an outsourcing exercise.
+Pensions are a fundamental part of the reward package an employer gives to its staff, so if a scheme employer doesn't include pension arrangements in a tender document, then a potential service provider to which staff will transfer under TUPE, won't be able to submit a realistic bid to provide the service.

-How does an organisation to which staff will transfer join the Local Government Pension Scheme?
+How does an organisation to which staff will transfer join the LGPS?

-Once staff have been transferred, can an outsourcing Scheme Employer have any continuing liability towards the Scheme?
+Once staff have been transferred, can an outsourcing employer have any continuing liability towards the scheme?